 Bloom Time: Mid-spring to early summer

 Bomarea multiflora is a multi-stemmed climber up to 6.6 feet (2 m), with narrow, oblong, mid- to light green leaves.
-The narrowly funnel-shaped flowers appear in rounded clusters from late spring to autumn, and are bright red to orange in color, orange or yellow inside, with red, brown, or grown spots, followed by lobed, bright red fruit.
+The narrowly funnel-shaped flowers appear in rounded clusters from late spring to fall and are bright red to orange in color, orange or yellow inside, with red, brown, or green spots, followed by lobed, bright red fruit.

 How to Grow and Care

 To see Bomarea at their best they need a warm position with lots of sunlight (although can be grown under artificial lights).
 They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by spring time when new growth emerges.